WasteLand-Dev/Military-Conflict-I/README.md

 - Based on [Neon](https://modrinth.com/modpack/neon-modpack)

 ## About
 Modpaсk on the theme of the global world conflict, most of the world has been destroyed.
 You have to survive in this hard world together with other players, join groups and fight for resources.
-The collection is also suitable for the competition between players and will soon include different maps.
+The modpack is also suitable for the competition between players and will soon include different maps.
 In default, the world is created by continents.

 ## Community
 We are an open community, always ready to help.
 We have our own discord server with a forum, a github page where you can leave noticed bugs or your suggestions.